ishala/recommender-model/README.md

 here is the links of dataset:

 - Place Dataset : ungu.in/place_datasets
-- Review Dtaset : ungu.in/review_dataset
+- Review Dataset : ungu.in/review_dataset
+- Mbti Dataset : ungu.in/mbti_dataset